operate-bsv/www.operatebsv.org/src/index.md

 ---
-title: An extensible Bitcoin meta programming protocol
+title: On-chain functions.
+Turing complete Bitcoin.
+Limitless possibilities.
+description: Operate is a toolset to help developers build applications, games and products on top of Bitcoin.
+image: '/social-card.png'
 layout: Home
 ---

 ::: slot standfirst
-***Operate** is an extensible Bitcoin meta programming protocol.* It offers a way of running programs encapsulated in Bitcoin (SV) transactions that can be be used to process data, perform calculations and operations, and return any computable value.
+**Operate** is a toolset to help developers build applications, games and products on top of Bitcoin.
+Operate enables you to write functions, called Ops, and call those functions from programs encapsulated in Bitcoin transactions.
+Extend Bitcoin's capabilities to the limits of your imagination.
 :::

 ::: slot features
+* ### On-chain functions
+  Create functions that can process data, perform calculations and operations, and initiate off-chain actions.

 * ### Turing complete Bitcoin
   Write programs that return any computable value.
 Even write programs that write other programs!

 * ### Extensible API
-  Create extensions to integrate Operate with your own applications and hardware in any way.
+  Create extensions to integrate Operate with your own applications and systems in any way.

 * ### Decentralised eco-system
   A decentralised, permissionless repository of functions that anyone can use and contribute to.